by Tim Harding, B.Sc. B.A.

 In 1919, Major Shaw returned to Australia on the ‘SS Nestor’, and on 8 January 1920 established the Shaw-Ross Engineering & Aviation Company at Fishermen’s Bend.
 His business partner was H. Galsworthy Ross who, with two passengers, was killed in a crash at Port Melbourne on 22 May 1922.
 The Shaw-Ross company had an agency for Bristol and Farman aircraft; and in 1921, they imported several of the first post-World War I aircraft into Australia.
 Major Shaw also had an aerial photography business named ‘Airspy’, with a photographer named Hansen.

 In 1924 Major Shaw was elected as committee member of the Victorian Section of the Australian Aero Club and later chaired the Air Convention, a lobby group comprised of various aviation interests.
 He was influential in selecting suitable sites for aerodromes, including Essendon Airport in 1921.
 (Moorabbin Airport was not established until much later, in 1949).
-Major Shaw was one of the first tenants of Essendon airport when it still had a grass runway.
+Major Shaw became the No. 3 commercial pilot’s licence holder in Australia, and he was one of the first tenants of Essendon airport when it still had a grass runway.

 Major Shaw (centre) inspecting potential aerodrome sites in 1921 near Old Man Plain in north-western Victoria.
 Source: Civil Aviation Historical Society & Airways Museum